gd-programming/gd.docs-v2/docs/reference/salts.md

 - Salts are appended onto the end of a string of data.
 What happens to the salted string depends on what its used for.

-Below is an example of a salt being implemented within <b>Vault Codes</b>
+Below is an example of a salt being implemented within **Vault Codes**

 ```js
     function generate_vault_code(str /*brainpower*/)